fleetdm/fleet/handbook/community.md

 line two
 ```

-The markdown will render correctly as
+The Markdown will render correctly as

 line one